TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- RCON should show maps on the server, not the local ones

 - On the official server, would be best to have a separate folder for custom maps
     - because we have to reupload every time on deploy otherwise
     - and a config switch for that